John2143/johnhud/Readme.md

  - Mabye I can make a level editor or something cool like that

 ## Commands
+### Syntax
+##### General command syntax is "/name arg1 arg2 arg3..." or "!name arg1 arg2 arg3..."
+Every command that requires a player argument is required to have the ability to accept as many as you give it, however, some commands may not have the ability to use every player.
+There are a few ways to specify a player or players.

+ - `*` All players in the game
+ - `!` All players in the game excluding you.
+Identical to `*,-^`
+ - `^` You (local player)
+ - `name` The name of a player or players

+The `-` character when prefixing anything equals the opposite of that group.
+Multiple arguments may be comma seperated and will execute sequentially.

+Examples:

+ - `/kick !,-bob` Kick everyone in the lobby unless they have the word 'bob' in their name
+ - `/ignore bar,-foobar` Ignore anyone with the word 'bar' in their name unless they have the word 'foobar' in thier name

 ### Module: player.lua
  - /playing: prints player list and steamids
  - /reload: reloads players